mxagar/nlp_guide/README.md

 The file [`NLP_Guide.md`](NLP_Guide.md) provides a general guide of the course and points out to the different notebooks of each section:

 0. Setup
-2. Python Text Basics
+1. Python Text Basics
-3. NLP Basics
+2. NLP Basics
-4. Part of Speech Tagging & Named Entity Recognition
+3. Part of Speech Tagging & Named Entity Recognition
-5. Text Classification
+4. Text Classification
-6. Semantics and Sentiment Analysis
+5. Semantics and Sentiment Analysis
-7. Topic Modeling
+6. Topic Modeling
-8. Deep Learning for NLP
+7. Deep Learning for NLP
+8. Text Embeddings

 Besides of that: